-In the experiment, a human user exerts (generalized) forces on the robot end-effector by pulling and pushing, mainly in the horizontal (x- and y-coordinates) directions.
-The interaction forces are measured by a 6 DOF force-torque sensor11 mounted on the end-effector.
-Notice that this sensor was not used in the implementation of the impedance controller but is used only for evaluation purposes.
-The applied forces in x- and y-direction over time are shown in Fig. 7.
-In order to evaluate the resulting stiffness and damping, the force and displacement in x- and y-direction are shown in Figs. 8 and 9, respectively.
+forces in x- and y-direction over time are shown in Figure 7.
+In order to evaluate the resulting stiffness and damping, the force and displacement in x- and y-direction are shown in Figure 8 and Figure 9, respectively.
 The corresponding static characteristic line according to the relevant stiffness value from Table I is shown by the dashed line.
 Notice that the hysteresis-like deviation from the static value is caused by the Cartesian damping.
-Additionally, the dotted line shows the result of a simple simulation of the desired Cartesian impedance.
-In this simulation, the measured contact force is used as an input and the Cartesian motion is the output.
-This simulation contains some further simplifications.12 Notice that the simulation shows only the desired compliance and no joint elasticity is included.
-One can see that the experimental results fit quite well the simulation of the desired compliance for low (see Fig. 8) and high (see Fig. 9) Cartesian stiffness values.
+The dotted line shows additionally the result of a simple simulation of the desired Cartesian impedance.
+In this simulation the measured contact force is used as an input and the Cartesian motion is the output.
+This simulation contains some further simplifications.
+Notice that the simulation shows only the desired compliance and no joint elasticity is included.
+One can see that the experimental results fit quite well the simulation of the desired compliance for low (Figure 8) and high (Figure 9) Cartesian stiffness values.